 Immigrant Legal Services

-Our legal staff prepares and submits immigration applications to USCIS for INA qualifying individuals and families as well as limited direct legal representation in immigration court proceedings.
-Our work focuses on immigrant survivors who have faced persecution, child abuse, domestic violence, sexual assault, human trafficking, or other violent crimes, to obtain lawful immigration status.
+Our legal staff prepares and submits immigration applications to the United States Citizenship and Immigration Services (USCIS) for Immigration and Naturalization Act (INA) individuals and families as well as provides direct legal representation in immigration and court proceedings.

 El Pueblo Offers the Following Immigrant Legal Services: